 This is a hobby that is more fun when done with friends.
 Perhaps the last time you tried it was when you were in high school, but you might as well give it one more go and see how it can make you feel so relaxed and happy.

 Bowling is more than wearing funny shoes, drinking beer and snacking to the strobing lights and music… it's actually a decent workout.
 Improved muscle tone, strength and weight loss are among the benefits.
 Not to mention it can improve dexterity.

 If you think that basketball is only for men, you are way off!
 Basketball is for anyone—men and women, young and old.
 You don’t need to be an expert to do it—you just need to enjoy the game.

-Yoga is an activity that many people think is just for women, but that’s wrong again.
-Men can also practice yoga too.
-This type of activity does not discriminate—in fact, it helps you get centered at and puts you at peace, so you are less likely to discriminate in general!
+Yoga is an activity that many people think is just for women, but that’s wrong.
+It’s the type of activity that does not discriminate and is gentle enough for all to try… even kids.
+Yoga helps you get centered and find your peace.

 If you are a beginner who wants to try yoga, here is a list of the best yoga books you can check out to start your practice.